taylorlottdixon/mastermind/README.md

 * Stylize radial menu for cupcake choice on plate click

-* Game remembers correct answers when building the next row, so player does not need to select the same answer over an over
+* Game remembers correct answers when building the next row, so player does not need to select the same answer over and over

 * Animation on correct guess
     * cupcake spins